1

 OR

-- It is defined as force experienced by a unit
+It is defined as force experienced by a unit positive

 Electric potential

-- The electrical potential at any point is equal to
+The electrical potential at any point is equal to the

-the work done required to bring a unit positive charge from infinity to that
+work done required to bring a unit positive charge from infinity to that point

 Electric potential gradient

-- It is defined as the rate of change of potential
+It is defined as the rate of change of potential with

 Electric field intensity